More about: 13 Best Tours and Day Trips in Prague

 - Music Museum

-11. Tour of the historical centre of Prague and the Castle District
+11. Tour of Prague's historic centre and the Castle

-This tour combines a visit of Prague's Old Town and Castle, the two main sights of the city, including tram transport between the two.
-Although it does not cover the whole city, this tour gives you the interesting possibility to see a number of areas of Prague in about three hours, giving you the opportunity to discover the rest on your own afterwards.
+This tour combines a visit to Prague's Old Town and Castle, the city's two main attractions, including tram transport between the two.
+Although it does not cover the entire city, this tour offers you the exciting opportunity to see a number of areas of Prague in around three hours, giving you the chance to discover the rest on your own afterwards.

 Information